-Safety, security, compliance and governance Risks that may arise from a failure in the processes and structures implemented to inform, direct, manage and monitor safety, security and compliance activities.
-Strategic Risks that may arise from suboptimal strategic planning, stakeholder engagement or responsiveness to external environment changes.
-Service delivery Risk of service disruption due to resource constraints, cyber-attacks or system failures.
-Technology and IT Risks that may arise from the use of IT systems that are poorly designed, implemented or operated.
+Risks that may arise from a failure in the processes and structures implemented to inform, direct, manage and monitor safety, security and compliance activities.
+Risks that may arise from suboptimal strategic planning, stakeholder engagement or responsiveness to external environment changes.
+Risk of service disruption due to resource constraints, cyber-attacks or system failures.
+Risks that may arise from the use of IT systems that are poorly designed, implemented or operated.
 It also includes risks associated with strategic initiatives such as the introduction of artificial intelligence or innovative technologies that can enhance effectiveness.
-Financial Risks that may arise to earnings, viability and sustainability of the Group from failure to maintain effective financial management and accountability arrangements or a significant reduction in air traffic.
+Risks that may arise to earnings, viability and sustainability of the Group from failure to maintain effective financial management and accountability arrangements or a significant reduction in air traffic.